MaryamM4/realtime-voice-translation/README.md

 # Running the System
 ## ESP32
 1. Connect microphone, LCD and battery
-1. Flash the sketch using Arduino IDE (src/esp-side/esp-side.ino)
+1. Connect the esp and pc via USB, and flash the sketch using Arduino IDE (`src/esp-side/esp-side.ino`)

 ## PC
-1. Run the python program (src/pc-side/prompted.py)
+1. Run the python program (`src/pc-side/prompted.py`)
 2. Press Enter to start/stop recording audio
 3. Wait for the translation to appear on the LCD